HTTPS Security 101: What You Need to Know

 What Is HTTPS?

-Simply put, HTTPS (HyperText Transfer Protocol Secure) is “a protocol for securing the communication between two systems e.g. the browser and the webserver”, as can be seen in the following illustration:
+Simply put, HTTPS (HyperText Transfer Protocol Secure) is the secure version of HTTP, an application protocol that allows data communication (HTML files, images, query results, etc) between two systems, e.g. the browser and the webserver, as can be seen in the following illustration:

 The Internet protocol suite represents